 Appointment and Election of Directors

-Prior to appointing a person, or putting forward to shareholders a candidate for election, as a Director, the Company will undertake appropriate checks of that person.
+Prior to appointing a person, or putting forward to shareholders a candidate for election, as a Director, the Company will undertake appropriate checks of that person and consider any potential conflicts of interest.

 Non-Executive Directors have open-ended contracts and tenure is subject to the individual performance of the Director and rotational requirements for re-election by shareholders.
 The Company’s Constitution specifies that all Non-Executive Directors must retire from office no later than the third Annual General Meeting following their last election.
 Where eligible, a Director may stand for re-election.
 The Company will provide shareholders with a range of information about any person recommended for election or re-election as a Director, including the matters set out in the ASX Recommendations and any other information considered relevant for shareholders to make an informed decision.